 I write informally and for clients, not attorneys.
 I try to simplify technical legal issues and write in tone/style that is less boring than the typical attorney blog.
 Most of my clients are young entrepreneurs and I feel they appreciate and relate better to this, and it’s how I prefer to write as well.

 What made you start blogging, and how do you come up with topics?

 My topics generally come from actual questions I get on a repeated basis.
 That’s how I know it will probably be SEO friendly as well.
 I mean, I’ve literally fielded hundreds of questions on LLC Publication so that article was a no-brainer.

-Do you handle everything on your website and blog yourself, or do you have help technically and/or with content creation (in-house staff, friends/family, a marketing agency)?
+Do you use a marketing agency or pay for ads?
 Do you have a blogging schedule that keeps you focused on creating new content?

 I write all the articles, do all the design, basically everything.
 I don’t pay for any advertising or marketing.
 My blogging schedule is based upon my caseload, which is why I normally only do one post per month.
 I stay really busy.

-I noticed you have all of the major social media accounts set up, and some great reviews on Google Plus!
+I noticed you have all of the major social media accounts set up, and some great reviews on Google!
 How do you find the time to manage them all?
 Do you schedule time during your week for each one?

 Do you use any “outbound” marketing tactics like print/radio/online banner ads, email lists, and tradeshows?
 If so, how effective have you found them compared to blogging and social media?

 No. No need to.
 In my industry word of mouth is the most effective, along with blogging and maintaining the website.
 My overall marketing plan is pretty simple; I treat clients the way I would like to be treated, basically with respect and I try to respond to emails fast and provide valuable services for a fair price.
 I get a lot of recommendations and repeat clients and that’s how I prefer it.